Ykm22/SocialNetwork/README.md

-Social Network app made in Java using JavaFX for GUI.
+Social Network app made in Java using JavaFX for GUI.<br />
 Allows connecting with others through messages.